-Wenjie Zhang is a Ph.D.
-Candidate at LBJ School.
-Her research primarily focuses on the measurement of China’s wage inequality and its political and social impacts of income inequality in China during the transitional period.
-Social safety nets that protect vulnerable populations are also of her interests.
-Ms. Zhang’s dissertation is entitled “From Entrepreneurs to Civil Servants – how Chinese leaders sustain the legitimacy of their ruling authority during the reform period,” which aims at analyzing the changing pattern of ruling strategies of the Chinese Communist Party (CCP) in the context of economic reform.
+Wenjie Zhang earned her doctoral degree in Public Policy in 2013.
+Her current research primarily focuses on the measurement and assessment of China’s pay inequality and its political and social impacts on Chinese society during the transitional period.
+Dr. Zhang’s dissertation is entitled “From Entrepreneurs to Civil Servants – how has China succeeded and endured so far”, mainly analyzing the changing pattern of ruling strategies of the Chinese Communist Party (CCP) in the context of economic reform.

-As a leading member of University of Texas Inequality Project, she publishes in different conferences and journals.
+As a leading member of University of Texas Inequality Project, Dr. Zhang publishes in different conferences and journals.
 Her paper “Beijing Bubble, Beijing Bust: Inequality, Trade and Capital Inflow in China,” coauthored with James Galbraith was published in the Journal of Chinese Current Affairs in 2009.
 This paper was also collected in conference volume edited by Nobel Laureate Joseph Stiglitz in 2011.
 She has two chapters in James Galbraith’s new book Inequality and Instability, published by Oxford University in March, 2012.
-Ms. Zhang also actively participated in a variety of international conferences, seminars and workshops on inequality, poverty and development.
-Since 2010 she has worked as a research intern at United Nations Development Programs, mainly investigating the relations between African countries and emerging economies.
+Dr. Zhang also actively participated in a variety of international conferences, seminars and workshops on inequality, poverty and development.
+During several summers, Dr. Zhang has worked as a researcher at United Nations Development Programs, mainly investigating the relations between African countries and emerging economies.
+In 2013 she worked as a research consultant at the World Bank’s research department.
+In 2014 she started to work for Luxembourg Income Study Center as an independent researcher.

-Wenjie Zhang holds a Master degree in Russian Studies from University of North Carolina, Chapel Hill and Bachelor degrees in Economics and Russian from Peking University, China.
+Dr. Zhang holds a Master degree in Statistics from the University of Texas at Austin, a Master degree in Russian Studies from the University of North Carolina, Chapel Hill and Bachelor degrees in Economics and Russian from Peking University, China.
 Previously, she worked as a journalist at China Central Television, the largest national TV network in China.

 Research Interests: Economic Policy, Income Inequality, Social Stability